ubahmapk/cyberbro/README.md

 * To get API keys, refer to the official documentation of the services.
 * MDE is NOT free, you can skip it if you don't have an account (unchecked by default).

+> **Warning:** It is possible to change the config from the GUI using [http://127.0.0.1:5000/config](http://127.0.0.1:5000/config), but this endpoint is disabled by default because it is not protected.
+This endpoint is useful if you want to change the config without restarting the app.
+To activate it, set `app.config['CONFIG_PAGE_ENABLED'] = True` at the beginning of `app.py`. **This is not recommended for public or team use, because they will be able to see your API keys.**

 # Launch the app

 ```